greghendershott/wffi/example.md

     ## Request:

-    A templated HTTP request message.
+    A templated HTTP request message, as a code block using markdown's
+    ```` notation.

     ## Response:

-    A templated HTTP response message.
+    A templated HTTP response message, as a code block using
+    markdown's ```` notation.

 ---